 There is no other paperwork or visa applications involved for US residents travelling to Costa Rica (other than having a valid passport that is not set to expire within 90 days of your departure date).

 Is there a fee to leave the country?

 Yes.
-There is an air departure tax of around $29 a when leaving the country.
+There is an air departure tax of around $29 a when leaving the country by air.
 This is typically included in your airline ticket’s taxes–but not always.
 Check with your airline to see if the departure tax has been added to your ticket price.

 There is also a small departure tax (around $8) charged at the border if going to Panama or Nicaragua.
 You can purchase the land departure tax in advance at any Costa Rican bank, or you can buy it at the border and pay a couple of dollars more.